ratwolfzero/hopalong_python/README.md

 \end{cases}
 $$

-This adjustment alters the behavior of certain parameter sets, resulting in intricate patterns instead of periodic orbits or fixed points, which is the case when using the standard signum function.
+This adjustment alters the behavior of certain parameter sets, resulting in intricate patterns instead of periodic orbits or fixed point(0,0 with a=0), which is the case when using the standard signum function.
 Periodic orbits are trajectories in which the system returns to the same state after a fixed number of iterations.
 For example, the following parameter combinations may yield complex patterns:

 - a = 1, b = 2, c = 3 or